"He who has not seen the interior of Princes Road Synagogue in Liverpool has not beheld the glory of Israel."

 For the last twenty five years we have offered pre-booked tours to adult and school groups on Mondays to Thursdays 9.30am until 3.30pm.
 Sunday tours are possible by special arrangement.

-Tours last approximately forty five minutes, after which visitors will have the opportunity to browse our exhibition and our shop in the Synagogue annexe.
+Tours last approximately 45 minutes, after which visitors will have the opportunity to browse our exhibition and our shop in the Synagogue annexe.

 We do ask for donations from visitors which go towards the upkeep of the building.